Crabstove/book-exs/README.md

-A repo where I upload finished exercises from textbooks I study
+### A repo for finished exercises from textbooks I study

+* Eloquent JavaScript